 Step 2: Choose a Platform

 While there are many technology vendors out there that are offering a wide range of products to meet consumer needs, not all of these are suited to the healthcare environment.
 For providers and organizations implementing a remote care program, we recommend using a HIPAA-compliant platform, built for the needs of therapy providers.
-While CMS has temporarily waived the HIPAA compliant regulations during the crisis, the waiver will almost certainly be rescinded in the future, so you’ll want to ensure that your platform will be useful long-term.
+While CMS temporarily waived some HIPAA compliant regulations during the pandemic, the waiver will almost certainly be rescinded in the future, so you’ll want to ensure that your platform will be useful long-term.

 Regardless of which telehealth solution you select, it’s important to do your due diligence and request a demo, ask questions, inquire about features, and discuss how you’re going to implement the product into your workflow.
-Make sure to check-in on compliance concerns and make sure that a business associate agreement (BAA) is available before you purchase.
+Make sure to check-in on compliance concerns and that a business associate agreement (BAA) is available before you purchase.
 BAA is a HIPAA requirement between a healthcare organization and any vendor handling protected health information (PHI) that many popular platforms like Facetime or the free version of Zoom don’t offer.
 While temporary waivers exist, a BAA will still be required, so it’s important to consider the future when choosing your platform.

 Step 3: Assess Your Technology

-The next step is to assess the equipment, software and physical space that you have available for remote practice.
+The next step is to assess the equipment, software and physical space that you have available for remote care.
 Do a trial run from the space you will be seeing patients remotely from, and test the connection strength and call reliability.
-Move through your process as you would normally and consider the best ways to adapt your practice.
+Move through your process as you would normally and consider the best ways to adapt your methods.
 Think about not only what you can offer, but also consider what you can’t, or feel less comfortable doing remotely, in this process.

-Explore the features of your platform that support your practice, like viewing exercise videos together for demonstration and assigning a home exercise program live on the call.
+Explore the features of your platform that support your practice, like viewing exercise videos together for demonstration or assigning a home exercise program live on the call.
 From here, you can evaluate upgrades to bandwidth, software, equipment, and other investments that enhance the patient experience.

 Step 4: Update Your Policies